Roflumilast: Medical uses

 It is used in the prevention of exacerbations (lung attacks) in severe chronic obstructive pulmonary disease (COPD).

 Adverse effects

 Common (1–10% incidence) adverse effects include diarrhea, weight loss, nausea, headache, insomnia, decreased appetite, abdominal pain, rhinitis, sinusitis, urinary tract infection, and depression.

 Society and culture

 Legal status

-In June 2010, it was approved in the European Union for severe COPD associated with chronic bronchitis.
+In June 2010, an oral formulation of roflumilast was approved in the European Union for severe COPD associated with chronic bronchitis.
 In February 2011, it gained FDA approval in the United States for reducing COPD exacerbations.

+In July 2022, the FDA approved roflumilast cream 0.3% (Zoryve) for the treatment of plaque psoriasis in patients 12 years of age and older.
+In December 2023, the agency approved a 0.3% topical foam formulation for seborrheic dermatitis in patients aged nine and older, marking the first new mechanism of action for the condition in over two decades.
+In July 2024, the FDA approved a 0.15% cream formulation as a once-daily treatment for mild to moderate atopic dermatitis in adults and children aged six and older.
+In May 2025, the 0.3% foam formulation received further approval for plaque psoriasis in adults and adolescents aged 12 and older.
+Subsequently, in October 2025, the FDA extended approval of a 0.05% cream formulation to include pediatric patients aged two to five with atopic dermatitis.